yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 >
 {: .agenda}

-## Get data
+## Getting data
-Depending on your interest, this tutorial can be carried out either using bioimage data or earth observation data.
+In the next step, you may download the data you need from a prepared dataset on Zenodo.
-This tutorial can in practice be followed with any type of data provided that you have an image plus a corresponding seed image showing where the objects are.
+The dataset contains both bioimaging data and earth observation data, so you can choose which data you want to apply the data to.
-In the next step, you will download the bioimage data or earth observation data.
+This tutorial can in practice be followed with any type of data provided that you have an image and corresponding seeds.

 > <hands-on-title> Data Upload </hands-on-title>
 >